Jemurai/policy/policies/Data_Classification_Policy.md

 The flows of Tier 1 and Tier 2 data shall be documented, with flows being tracked and approved.
 [NIST800-53:AC-4](https://nvd.nist.gov/800-53/Rev4/control/AC-4)

+Any sharing of data in Tier 1 or Tier 2 with third parties shall be tracked as a specific risk and approved.
+[NIST800-53:CA-3](https://nvd.nist.gov/800-53/Rev4/control/CA-3)

 ## Labeling Ownership

 Wherever possible, data stewardship shall be captured and self documented through file, folder, or other data item naming conventions.